2kcmte/solana-mixer-core/README.md

 Requests are sent to the proof server from the test to generate groth16 proofs, the proofs are generated on the succinct prover network which costs 0.5$ (0.5 credits), this is due to the proofs being too large to generate locally for my current hardware, note this when running the prove server locally.

+If you have issues, feel free to create an issue on this repository